Chart Color Schemes

 The educational profile of Albion exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 33.2% among residents aged 15 and above, surpassing the SA3 area average of 23.9%.
-This indicates a strong emphasis on higher education in the community.
-Bachelor degrees are most prevalent at 20.6%, followed by postgraduate qualifications (9.5%) and graduate diplomas (3.1%).
+The area's educational profile is notable regionally with university qualification rates at 33.2%, exceeding the SA3 area average of 23.9%.
+Bachelor degrees are most common at 20.6%, followed by postgraduate qualifications at 9.5% and graduate diplomas at 3.1%.
+Trade and technical skills are prominent, with 28.4% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.2% and certificates at 16.2%.

 Frequently Asked Questions - Education